 All About My Bow

-In 2023 All About My Bow will be going, occasionally, to more advanced pieces in our repertoire.
+In 2024 All About My Bow will be going, occasionally, to more advanced pieces in our repertoire.
 I feel that Mendelssohn’s Song Without Words, Vocalise by Rachmaninov, The Swan and Waldesruhe by Dvorak are not so long that we can’t explore their essence so you can develop them further.
 I will make special announcements for these.
 Meanwhile, the journey continues on Saturdays (dates below).
 All About My Bow is for more experienced and advanced players.

-The Bow Primer course classes go deeply into technique and is aimed mainly at players who are newer to the cello.
+The new Your Tool Kit is a slower, more in-depth and microscopic look at technique that works for newer players and more advanced cellists.
 Having said this, we all have holes in our knowledge, so you may want to join this too.
 As well as technical depth, I will follow up with music for you to put our work into practice, so you have time to cook the ideas and see it all make sense.